dotnet/docs/docs/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/visual-studio-tools-for-docker.md

 ### Add container orchestration support

 When you want to compose a multicontainer solution, add container orchestration support to your projects.
 This lets you run and debug a group of containers (a whole solution) at the same time if they're defined in the same *docker-compose.yml* file.
-If *docker-compose.yml* already exists, Visual Studio just adds the required lines of configuration code to it.

 To add container orchestration support, right-click on the solution or project node in **Solution Explorer**, and choose **Add** > **Container Orchestration Support**.
 Then choose **Docker Compose** or **Service Fabric** to manage the containers.